Understand why compliance programs fail, and where you can identify failure points and vulnerabilities before they become liabilities.

 Leadership

-A successful compliance program requires senior executives to emphasize that compliance is key to good business.
+A successful compliance program requires senior executives to emphasize that compliance is vital to good business.

 “Mood in the middle” is also a key indicator of a successful anti-corruption program.
-If mid-level managers don’t enforce accountability for compliance or communicating the right messages, the risk of program failure is also high.
+If mid-level managers don’t enforce compliance accountability or communicate the right messages, the risk of program failure is also high.

-Basically, if top and middle support for compliance isn’t strong, nobody else will take your compliance function seriously either.
+If top and middle support for compliance isn’t strong, nobody else will take your compliance function seriously.

 Assessing and understanding risk

-Many organizations get caught up in the momentum of achieving goals without taking the time to assess and understand new risks.
+Many organizations need to take the time to assess and understand new risks to achieve goals.
 Others identify threats to their business using intuition and experience alone.
 Either group can miss significant risks when they don’t use a proven process to evaluate risks.

-Thorough risk assessments can create awareness around business risks, which can then be managed or avoided by strengthening controls.
+Thorough risk assessments can create awareness of business risks, which can be managed or avoided by strengthening controls.

 Monitoring